React7Tech/slatestudio-assessment/README.md

 <img src="https://github.com/React7Tech/slatestudio-assessment/blob/master/m.png"><br>
 ...

-This project some part was was generated with [yarn,electron-vue, electron,expo] But i'm sorry--- you may view my code and deploy it that assessing via bitbucket due github not permit repo to be private.
+This project some part was generated with [electron, vue, yarn, and expo] But i'm sorry--- you may view my /src via bitbucket due github not permit my repo to be private.
 (Free Version! and i don't trust github)
 BitBucket Url: https://bitbucket.org/react7store/snakecoin-wallet-rn-redux/src
-or you may clone that first in advanced ~ $ git clone https://react7store@bitbucket.org/react7store/snakecoin-wallet-rn-redux.git
+or you may clone that first in advanced ~ $ git clone https://react7store@bitbucket.org/react7store/snakecoin-wallet-rn-redux.git or

-or
 Expo Documentation:
 https://expo.io/@react7press/slatestudio-mhubvendor